bmi-lsym/ABBA-QuPath-post_processing/README.md

  - image stack scaling such as pixel dimensions, units, and pixel origins for X, Y, Z dimensions are directly considered

  Installation:
- - at the moment, the script can be directly opened in the ImageJ script editor and executed from there
+ - the main script "fibers_cones.py" can be directly opened in the ImageJ script editor and executed from there
- - in future, a compiled .jar file for the plugin will be co-supplied
+ - a compiled .jar file for the plugin will be co-supplied in the future

  Usage:
  - GUI is largely self-explanatory